ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-47. The Sigmoid s(x) = 1 , also commonly known as the logistic function (Fig. 8.20),$s_c(x) = \frac{1}{1+e^-cx}$ is widely used in binary classification and as a neuron activation function in artificial neural networks.
+Q. The Sigmoid s(x) = 1 , also commonly known as the logistic function (Fig. 8.20),$s_c(x) = \frac{1}{1+e^-cx}$ is widely used in binary classification and as a neuron activation function in artificial neural networks.
 Typically, during the training of an ANN, a Sigmoid layer applies the Sigmoid function to elements in the forward pass, while in the backward pass the chain rule is being utilized as part of the backpropagation algorithm.
 In 8.20 the constant c was selected arbitrarily as 2 and 5 respectively.

 <table align='center'>
   <tr>